Introduction to Celo locked gold (CELO) and how to use validator elections to participate in voting.

 activate(in a subsequent epoch to the one in which the vote was made) to convert the pending vote to one that earns rewards.

-At the end of that epoch, if the group for which the vote was made had elected one or more validators in the prior election, then the activated vote is eligible for Locked Gold rewards.
+At the end of that epoch, if the group for which the vote was made had elected one or more validators in the prior election, then the activated vote is eligible for Locked CELO rewards.
 These are applied to the pool of activated votes for the group.
-This means that activated voting Locked Gold automatically compounds, with the rewards increasing the account's votes for the same group, thereby increasing future rewards, benefitting participants who have elected to continuously participate in governance.
+This means that activated voting Locked CELO automatically compounds, with the rewards increasing the account's votes for the same group, thereby increasing future rewards, benefitting participants who have elected to continuously participate in governance.

 The account may subsequently choose to